Save or invest

 Balancing saving and investing requires a clear and well-structured strategy.
 Below is a checklist outlining key steps to ensure you're addressing both short-term and long-term financial goals:

-Start by creating a small emergency fund, typically between 1 - 2 months worth of expesnses to cover unexpected events like car repairs.
-Keeping this money in a liquid, low-risk account, such as a high-yield savings account, ensures quick access when needed.
+Start by creating a small emergency fund, typically between 1 - 2 months worth of expenses to cover unexpected events like car repairs.
+Keeping this money in a liquidLiquidity refers to how quickly and easily you can access your money without losing value., low-risk account, such as a high-yield savings account, ensures quick access when needed.

 Before focusing on saving more or investing, it's wise to prioritise repaying high-interest debt, such as credit cards.
 High-interest debt can erode your wealth quickly, often faster than many investments can grow, so paying this off first frees up more money in the long term.